crsanderford/tezos-rewards-script/README.md

 # tezos-rewards-script
-a quck script to aggregate network validation rewards data
+a quick script to aggregate network validation rewards data